pulumi/docs/content/docs/esc/other-integrations/github-actions.md

 ## Overview

-Pulumi ESC integrates with [GitHub Actions](https://docs.github.com/en/actions) (GHA) to help developers automatically manage configuration and secrets when running workflows.
+Pulumi ESC integrates with [GitHub Actions](https://docs.github.com/en/actions) to help developers automatically manage configuration and secrets when running workflows.
 Additionally, Pulumi ESC works with the [Pulumi CLI Action](https://github.com/marketplace/actions/pulumi-cli-action#pulumi-github-actions) to provide secrets to workflow jobs and steps, such as AWS Credentials.

 {{< notes type="info" >}}
 **What is Pulumi ESC?** Pulumi ESC (Environments, Secrets, and Configuration) allows you to define collections of configuration settings and secrets, known as environments, and utilize them in any application or service.
 [Learn more](https://www.pulumi.com/docs/esc/)